Human trafficking has become the third largest criminal enterprise globally enslaving millions. We won’t stop until all are free.

 The financial profits of human trafficking have increased dramatically during this century.
 In 2005, the International Labor Organization estimated the annual profits of the trafficking industry to be about $44 billion.
 Just 9 years later, in 2014, the estimate had risen to nearly $150 billion a year.
 It is clear that the injustice of human trafficking is operating as a massive global industry that can no longer be ignored.

 Because human trafficking is illegal, it remains a hidden criminal enterprise.
 Accurate data and statistics can be difficult to find, but they give us a starting point.
-Today’s estimates for the total number of modern slaves range from 21 million to 48 million people, but there is other important data to look at when researching the scope of human trafficking.
+Today’s estimates for the total number of modern slaves estimate to roughly over 40 million people, but there is other important data to look at when researching the scope of human trafficking.

 - Modern slavery takes many forms including: forced labor (both private and state-imposed) , sexual exploitation, and debt bondage